shaloml/sivron-DOTNET-Workshop/Day1/README.md

-# Sivron DOTNET Workshop
+# Sivron DOTNET Workshop - Day 1

 Welcome to the Sivron DOTNET Workshop!
-This repository contains materials and exercises for our comprehensive workshop focused on migrating from .NET Framework to .NET Core for desktop development.
+This repository contains the materials and exercises for Day 1 of our comprehensive workshop focused on migrating from .NET Framework to .NET Core for desktop development.

 ## Course Overview